Kalayaan, Laguna: History

-A marker posted in the municipal building of Kalayaan reads: “On this site grew a coconut tree with three branches interpreted by our forebears as the future site of our municipal building; three branches being San Juan, Longos and San Antonio.”
+An inscription displayed at the municipal building of Kalayaan reads: “On this site once stood a coconut tree with three branches, which our forebears interpreted as marking the future location of the municipal building; the three branches representing San Juan, Longos, and San Antonio.”

 Today, the belief had been realized but digging through historical records, it seems that the place is still made up of the three original visitas of Babaye (now Longos), Abacao (now San Juan) and San Pablo (now San Antonio).
 Babaye got its name when the Spaniards came and found women washing clothes in the brook.
 When the Spaniards continued their aim to conquer the land and a little north of Babaye, they saw a place where people dried abaca and named the place Abacao.
 The Spaniards claimed the mountains east of Babaye and named the village found there in honor of San Pablo.

 On March 30, 1946, Executive Order No. 127 which ordered the transfer of the seat of government from Longos to San Juan was signed by Pres.
 Manuel Roxas.
 From then on, a part of San Juan became the Poblacion, while Longos, San Antonio and the rest of San Juan became its barangays.